maythazinphyo1/Devops_gp1/use-cases/use-case-8.md

 ### Goal in Context

-As an *HR Advisor*, I want to produce the report about population of the world,continent,region,country,district and city so that I can support report that which countries meet the market requirement.
+As an *Department Manager*, I want to produce the report about population of the world,continent,region,country,district and city so that I can support report that which countries meet the market requirement.
 ### Scope

 Company.